yus/quantum-lens-desktop/README.md

 UI working satisfiable, but in standard window menues still some minor bugs.

 Idea of app coming from exploration Quantum Divergence Barrier at commonly odd formulae
-& Optical Relative Transmission as part of Aalener Optik-Formelrechner (GPL3),
+& Optical Relative Transmission part of Aalener Optik-Formelrechner thesis,
 legendary works of Emma Neuter and strongest will of my mom and all her best friends. 🌿💮

 <img src="assets/icon.png" align="center" width="256px" />